DylanVig/Tetris/Tetris/out/production/Tetris Attempt 1/ReadMe.md

 - A hold button (that allows you to store a piece that can be used later)

-However, I have decided not to add all of these features into my game, as this was simply a personal learning experience and a fun project that I worked on, and moving onto another project would be more beneficial.
+However, I have decided not to add all of these features into my game, as this was simply a personal learning experience and a fun project that I worked on, and moving onto another project would be more beneficial for my learning.

 There are also a few bugs that I have not fixed, such as: